MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/install-in-console-updates.md

    - [Co-management](../../../comanage/overview.md)
    - [Endpoint analytics](../../../../analytics/enroll-configmgr.md)

-  If you don't wish to onboard, clear the checkmarks from both the **Enable Microsoft Endpoint Manager admin center** and **Enable automatic client enrollement for co-management** options. <!--1074186-->
+  If you don't wish to onboard, clear both of the **Enable Microsoft Endpoint Manager admin center** and **Enable automatic client enrollement for co-management** options. <!--1074186-->

 ### 2. During the update installation